orangezebraflood/git_workshop/README.md

 # Lets Create A Pull Request

 1. Make a change to the `README.md` file.
 2. Add, commit, and push this change to your fork
-3. You will see a `New Pull Request` button
+3. Click the green `New` or `New Pull Request` button
 4. Set compare changes across forks
 5. Compare your fork and make a pull request
-6.  create a pull request with information about what you have changed
+6. Click `create pull request`
+7. explain what was changed in your fork
-7. Click `create pull request` below the text box and you are done
+8. Click the `create pull request` below the text box and you are done.

 # Self Promo

-- check me out on [Youtube](https://www.youtube.com/channel/UCJetJ7nDNLlEzDLXv7KIo0w?view_as=subscriber)
+- Check me out on [Youtube](https://www.youtube.com/channel/UCJetJ7nDNLlEzDLXv7KIo0w?view_as=subscriber)

 # More Resources

 - [collections of git resources on Github](https://try.github.io/)
 - [guides on Github outside of git](https://guides.github.com/)